 In Cargo Bar’s Yard, behind an iron gate and covered in Perspex, you’ll find Banksy’s “The Guard Dog” and “His Master’s Voice.”
 Between them are the indelible thoughts by LA-based street artist WRDSMTH.

 There’s plenty more to feast your eyes on.
-Ben Eine’s “Scary” is under the railway bridge and next to it is a wonderful art adaption of Marina Lewycka’s novel “A Short History of Tractors in Ukraine.”
+Ben Eine’s “Scary” is under the railway bridge, and next to it is a wonderful art adaptation of Marina Lewycka’s novel “A Short History of Tractors in Ukraine.”

 Finally, the colourful heads of French artist Thierry Noir are under the Bash Street sign.
 He became a legend for painting on the Berlin Wall almost every day from 1984-1989.